Hydrowins/CampCash/README.md

 - All built with live charts, not static images

 ### 🔔 Notifications
-- Over-budget alerts per category
+- Over-budget alerts per category, checked against whichever budget period is marked active
 - Low-balance warnings
 - Reminders when a Fixed Deposit has matured but hasn't been closed out yet